 Click here for the OmegaBooks Book Store!
 At this time, only cash, checks, and money orders will be accepted.
 Book(s) will be shipped through the United States Post Office.

 All 50 US States: $10.00 plus FREE SHIPPING for $10.00 total/

 See the Bookstore page for cost saving options by buying both books together.

 NO BULK ORDERS ALLOWED AT THIS TIME.

 NOTICE: If you are under the age of 21, please read the notice regarding book sales to anyone under the age of 21.
-If you are under the age of 21 and purchase ‘The Prophesied Band’ without parent or guardian permission, YOU, not OmegaBooks, is responsible if any written word in this book violates your belief systems or moral code or that of your parent of guardian.
+If you are under the age of 21 and purchase ‘Battle of the Band’ without parent or guardian permission, YOU, not OmegaBooks, is responsible if any written word in this book violates your belief systems or moral code or that of your parent of guardian.

 NOTICE: Regarding European Union GDPR compliance:

 GDPU COMPLIANCE NOTICE (General Data Protection Regulation Compliance Notice) for citizens of all European Union nations including the UK and Ireland: